jlangch/venice/doc/readme/cryptography.md

 ³⁾ only available with Java 11+

-⁴⁾ only available with BouncyCastle libraries but works with Java 8+
+⁴⁾ only available with BouncyCastle libraries but works with Java 8+, there is no need to register the BouncyCastle provider with the Java VM.

 ⁵⁾ AES-256 encrypted and password protected ZIP files

-Warning: files encrypted with ChaCha20 cannot be decrypted by ChaCha20-BC (and vice versa) due to different initial counter  handling and IV size (96bit vs 64bit)
+Warning: files encrypted with ChaCha20 cannot be decrypted by ChaCha20-BC (and vice versa) due to different initial counter handling and the IV size (12 bytes vs 8 bytes)

 The ChaCha family of ciphers are an oder of magnitude more efficient on servers that do not provide hardware acceleration.
 Apple Silicon